yining-mao/yining-mao.github.io/_pages/about.md

 **News & Updates**

-* 03/2022 🎓 I have accepted the **MSEE@Stanford🏫** offer!
-I am going to Stanford!
+* 09/2022 🌲 Arrived @ Stanford and began my journey as a master student here.
+* 06/2022 🎓 Graduated and received a B.E. from ZJU!
+* 05/2022 🏋️‍ Won ZJU Powerlifting Competition and Bodybuilding Competition (both as Champion)!
-* 01/2022 🏋️‍♂️ My first standard pull-up ever!
-I love resistance training XD
+* 01/2022 💪 My first standard pull-up ever.